 In addition, we have a buprenorphine MD on our team of clinicians.

 Healthier communication with family is a common treatment goal for residents at The Retreat.
-Family therapy groups can help you and your loved ones gain new perspectives and receive guidance on creating healthier, more supportive interactions.
+We offer family education and support groups to help you and your loved ones gain new perspectives and receive guidance on creating healthier, more supportive interactions.
 Family therapy is also available.

 DBT is a form of psychotherapy that is effective for people who have trouble managing strong emotions and problem behaviors.

-Ruxton House, our extended treatment option, offers a therapeutic, home-like setting where residents can continue treatment in a less intensive environment.
+Ruxton House and Magnolia House, our extended treatment options, offer a therapeutic, home-like setting where residents can continue treatment in a less intensive environment.

 Why choose The Retreat when you’re struggling with mental health issues and addiction?